cdapio/hydrator-plugins/transform-plugins/README.rst

   Batch and
   Realtime
 :Description:
-  Clones every input record received 'n' times.
+  Makes copy of every input record received configured number of times on the output.
+This transform does not change any record fields or types.
+It's identity.
 :Configuration:
   **copies:** Specifies numbers of copies of input record that has be emitted.